 Butter Chicken is definitely the most known and popular North Indian dish in the world.
 Most probably you will have come across this dish abroad and if you are in India then of course you couldn’t have missed it.
-I personally don’t remember when I tasted my first Butter Chicken dish but one thing is sure, it must have been in this marvelous big colorful country called India.
+I personally don’t remember when I tasted my first easy Butter Chicken recipe but one thing is sure, it must have been in this marvelous big colorful country called India.

 There are countless versions of this dish and I think so it must be the most modified Indian dish ever and everybody of course claims theirs is the best – just like the middle eastern shakshuka.
 Some folks prefer the butter chicken with the bones, some claim that it is not a butter chicken if certain ingredients are not included.
 Honestly I do not know the real version and I am not going to tell you either that my easy butter chicken is the best.
-But I am standing behind my recipe and I assure you I can eat it every single day in my life and so does my Indian husband.
+But I am standing behind my easy butter chicken recipe and I assure you I can eat it every single day in my life and so does my Indian husband.

 I remember how our tandoori chef would cook butter chicken occasionally.
 You see, butter chicken is a typical north Indian dish and so is the Chicken Tandoori and Tikka from Punjab.
 I am not going to go into the details of the butter chicken history since it seems to be rather blurred (and even the Wikipedia entry has changed in the past year, which is suspicious).